Warehouse: Typology

 Warehouses are generally considered industrial buildings and are usually located in industrial districts or zones (such as the outskirts of a city).
 LoopNet categorizes warehouses using the "industrial" property type.
 Craftsman Book Company's 2018 National Building Cost Manual lists "Warehouses" under the "Industrial Structures Section."
 In the UK, warehouses are classified under the Town and Country Planning Act 1990 as the industrial category B8 Storage and distribution.

 Types of warehouses include storage warehouses, distribution centers (including fulfillment centers and truck terminals), retail warehouses, cold storage warehouses, and flex space.

+According to Zendeq there are 13 types of warehouses: